 }

-Its very similar to the original trait but instead declares map as an extension method for any type F[A].
-The implementations for List and Option are straight forward:
+Its very similar to the original trait but instead declares map as an extension function for any type F[A]

 given Functor[Option] {